cherryot02/cherryot02/README.md

 <a href="https://www.linkedin.com/in/cherry-ang/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Aspiring IT cybersecurity professional with hands-on experience gained from my recent IT internship and CompTIA A+ certification. <br>
-Graduating Information Systems Technology: Cybersecurity Major at Blue Ridge Community College this summer, and will be attending Old Dominion University in Fall 2025 for a BS in Cybersecurity.

 ## Objective

 My journey began in graphic design, creating promotional posters and digital ads, until I became curious about how these same media, <br>